How to nominate for the South Australian Training Awards

 Final decisions

-All award finalists are presented at the South Australia Training Awards Gala Presentation where the winner of each award category is announced.
+All award finalists are presented at the South Australia Training Awards Gala Presentation where the winner of each Award category is announced.

 The decision of the judging panel is final.
 No written correspondence will be entered into.